wp-plugins/nextgen-facebook/readme.txt

 * **Fixed** call to NGG method for image tags when addon is not available (GPL version).

 == Upgrade Notice ==

+= 7.1.1 =

+Fixed logic for the sharing buttons shortcode to ignore the include/exclude buttons options.

 = 7.1 =